Autosomal Recessive: Cystic Fibrosis, Sickle Cell Anemia, Tay Sachs Disease

 Examples of autosomal recessive disorders include cystic fibrosis, sickle cell anemia, and Tay-Sachs disease.

-Cystic fibrosis (CF) is a common, inherited, single-gene disorder, in Caucasians.
-People with CF produce mucus that is abnormally thick and sticky that can damage body organs.
+Cystic fibrosis (CF) is a common, inherited, single-gene disorder that affects a protein in the body.
+CF may occur in people of all ethnicities.
+But it is mainly found in whites.
+People with CF make abnormally thick and sticky mucus that can lead to blockages and damage of body organs.
 The mucus interrupts the function of vital organs, especially the lungs, and leads to chronic infections.
 CF also involves the pancreas and causes decreased absorption of essential nutrients and can cause reproductive system damage.
-With improved treatment and management of the disease, affected people may live well into adulthood.
 Ultimately, death most often occurs from respiratory failure.
 Other people with variants of CF may have only lung involvement, sinusitis, or infertility.
+CF has no cure, but better treatments are helping people live longer and healthier lives.

 Sickle cell anemia

-Sickle cell anemia is another common, inherited, single-gene disorder found mostly in African-Americans.
-About 1 in 500 African-American babies is born with sickle cell anemia.
-About 1 in 12 African-American people carries the gene for this disease.
-Sickle cell disease involves the hemoglobin in the red blood cells, and their ability to carry oxygen.
-Normal red blood cells cells are smooth, round, and flexible, like the letter "O." They can easily move through the vessels in our bodies.
+Sickle cell anemia is another common, inherited, single-gene disorder found mostly in African Americans.
+About 1 in 365 African-American babies is born with sickle cell anemia.
+About 1 in 13 African Americans carries the gene for this disease.
+About 1 in 16,300 Hispanic American babies are born with sickle cell anemia.
+Sickle cell disease involves the hemoglobin in the red blood cells and their ability to carry oxygen.
+Normal red blood cells are smooth, round, and flexible, like the letter O. They can easily move through the vessels in our bodies.
 Sickle cells are stiff and sticky.
-When they lose their oxygen, they form into the shape of a sickle, or the letter "C." These sickle cells tend to cluster together and can't easily move through the blood vessels.
+When they lose their oxygen, they form into the shape of a sickle, or the letter C. These sickle cells tend to cluster together and can't easily move through the blood vessels.
 The cluster causes a blockage and stops the movement of healthy, normal, oxygen-carrying blood.
 This blockage is what causes the painful and damaging complications of sickle cell disease.

 Tay-Sachs disease is a fatal disorder in children (usually by age 5) that causes a progressive degeneration of the central nervous system.
 It is caused by the absence of an enzyme called hexosaminidase A (or hex A).
 Without hex A, a fatty substance builds up on the nerve cells in the body, particularly the brain.
 The process begins early in pregnancy when the baby is developing.
 It is not apparent until several months after the birth.
 To date, there is no cure for Tay-Sachs.
 About 1 in 27 persons of European Ashkenazi Jewish ancestry carries the Tay-Sachs gene.